Tigxy/cloud-computing/PROPOSAL.md

 and provide a custom structure of channels where text messages can be exchanged.
 Discord provides libraries to interact with a Discord server, therefore a bot can be made to join a Discord server and listen on chat messages.

+The reason that we went for this idea is that all group members use Discord frequently and we all have use-cases for a Discord bot that we would like to implement, sometime.
+This project would allow us to set up a microservice architecture and deployment model that we could use even after this course.

 **Note on engineering:** The code for the Discord bot is not available yet, but we will keep the code implementation to a minimum.
 It is pretty easy to set up a Discord bot with a Discord library, and we will only provide very simple query implementations, e.g. ```--echo hello```, which would only require a one-liner implementation